electron/governance/wg-api/spec-documents/scroll-view.md

 * `event` Event

-Emitted at the end of scroll tracking.
+Emitted at the end of user-initiated scrolling.

 ## Rollout Plan

 - add the documentation to [Views API (Part 1)](views-api-1-content-view.md)
-- Move the implementation from `BrowserView` to `InspectableWebContentsView` (in particular the implementation of draggable regions)
+- Move the implementation of `BrowserView`'s features (in particular the draggable regions) - to get them working properly in `WebContentsView`
 - hide all features (added by this spec) behind a command line switch